Altinn/altinn-studio-docs/content/app/development/configuration/messagebox/create_copy/_index.en.md

 ```
 ## Programing interface

 During the copying of an instance the logic will perform a method call to **IInstantiationProcessor.DataCreation**.
-This makes it possible to add programatic changes to the data as it's being copied.
+This makes it possible to perform programatic changes to the data as it is being copied.
 [Programatic prefill](/app/development/data/prefill/custom/).